Ekansh2406/ekansh/q3/README.md

 ## Conclusion
 While the TIP project was successfully deployed and accessible on port 3001, the Nutrient-Tracker project encountered deployment issues.
 Further troubleshooting is required to resolve the issues with the Nutrient-Tracker project.

-## Attachments
-- Dockerfiles for both projects.
-- `docker-compose.yml` script.
-- Screenshots of running containers and accessing the TIP project.